1939 – Outbreak of War and the need for a National Register

 The 1939 National Register includes information on the civilian population (including armed forces on leave) of England and Wales.
 The information on the 39 Register includes most information found on a census but excluding place of birth.
 This is the information that will be found on the 1939 Register:

 It is possible that the person or relative you are searching for cannot be found in this National ID Register of 1939.
 Census rules mean that this register is also subject to the 100 year rule on possible living persons.
 So if your relative was born within the last 100 years they may have had their records redacted i.e. edited out.
 The Register is being constantly updated and over 5m extra records have been unlocked since the 1939 Register was first launched.
 If the deceased relative you are searching for is still missing from the register you can apply to have the details unlocked.
 If you can provide verification of someone’s death (i.e. with a death certificate) then annual subscribers of FindmyPast.co.uk can request a check of the closed records free of charge.
-Non findmypast subscribers can apply to the National Archives to have a closed record search using a Freedom of Information request form.
+Non findmypast subscribers can apply to the National Archives (the official archive of the UK government and the holder of many official national registers and registry records) to have a closed record search using a Freedom of Information request form.
 There is a charge for this service.

 1939 Register Cost & Search